 Around 4:30 am, I decide to just start getting ready.
 So many people are coming by, I can’t sleep anymore.
 I take my time and do some packing before taking off.
-We still need our headlamps but it is just getting light.
+We still need our headlamps but it’s just getting light.
 I don’t care about getting up there for the sunrise.
 I know I can reach the top relatively quickly.
-I am traveling light…no pack and just a few things in my pockets.
+I’m traveling light…no pack and just a few things in my pockets.
 Relentless takes his pack so he can carry water and offers to carry a bottle for me.
 He has his filter if we need more but one bottle should be fine.

 We start passing many people once we reach timberline.
 I’m flying up the hill with just my trekking poles clacking, legs pumping up all the stone steps.
 One guy comments that I don’t have much water.
 “I don’t have any!”
-I tell him and continue on.
+I exuberantly proclaim and continue on.
 I’m more concerned that I have forgotten my sunscreen, so I make sure to keep my buff pulled over my face.
 I can breathe just fine, even though the air is so thin.

 A very fit couple manages to keep pace just behind me, which motivates me to move at a steady pace.
 I keep telling myself how easy this is without a pack…and it is, relatively.
 I make it to the saddle at 13,900′, where the trail then becomes faint among all the boulders.
 I enjoy the technicality of finding my way among the rocks, forgetting about the effort.
-I pass a big group of young guys who apparently started at 2 am in the morning.
+I pass a big group of young guys who say they started at 2 am in the morning.
 They must be from outside Colorado since they are really struggling with the altitude.